To guide the practice of

 covered in other entries within this chapter.

-In country regions the SCPW-FDV may also be triaging Category 2 FVIRs.
+In country regions the SCPW-FDV may also triage Category 2 FVIRs.

-The FDVRT is a partnership between the Department, WAPOL and CRS.
+The FDV Response Team is a partnership between the Department, WAPOL and CRS.
 CRS is a non-government domestic violence service provider.
 The role of the FDVRT is to provide a coordinated and collaborative response to FVIRs.

 Exposure to FDV is a form of emotional abuse that places children and unborn babies at risk of emotional and physical abuse and neglect.
 The FDVRT focuses on early intervention through improved information sharing and processes for joint assessment, triage and coordinated case management of families identified in FVIRs.